Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 Here is what you need to know.

-The CTA is scheduled to take effect on January 1, 2024.
-The guidelines on how to fill out your beneficial owner’s statement will not be available until January 1, 2024, or soon after.
+The CTA is now in effect as of January 1, 2024.
+The guidelines for filling out your beneficial owner’s statement are now available online at this link

 How will this impact U.S. and non-U.S. resident e-commerce sellers and other agencies selling through a U.S. LLC?